Attachment and Trauma Theory

 Many factors can lead to attachment and trauma difficulties, such as social neglect or deprivation, repeated changes of primary caregivers, living in areas of social and economic deprivation, trauma experienced as a result of conflict or by refugees, and the early experiences of adopted children continuing to affect their lives.

-Learners with attachment and trauma difficulties may:
+Students with attachment and trauma difficulties may:

 It's given me the tools, resources and language to communicate this theory with educators, something I didn't feel confident in doing before.